tastychickenlegs/Valheim-TimedTorches/README.md

 0.6.1 - By TastyChickenLegs

-- Gereral release
+- Gereral re-release
 - Removed Nexus ID
+- Added Blue Torch in the config file.
-- Added piece_groundtorch_blue to generate in the config file.
+- Added Standing Brazier for Frost Caves in the config file.
 - set default  for AllowAddingFuel to false in config file.
 - Removed reference to Water Volume
 - Updated version with credits back to Gurrlin